The responsible administrator for this section is Student Affairs. Student Affairs has approval authority.

 Matriculate: Matriculation at Amherst College occurs when a student registers in courses.

-Preponderance of the Evidence: The evidence standard used in most Conflict Resolution Processes which is whether the information available to the adjudicator supports a finding that it is “more likely than not” that the respondent is responsible for the alleged violation(s).
+Preponderance of the Evidence: The evidence standard used in the Community Standards Adjudication Process or the Interim Title IX Grievance Process which is whether the information available to the adjudicator supports a finding that it is “more likely than not” that the respondent is responsible for the alleged violation(s).

 Registered Student Organization (RSO): A RSO is a group of actively enrolled students at Amherst College who share a common purpose or interest.
-A RSO has been approved to operate by the Office of Student Activities.
+A RSO has been approved to operate by the Office of Student Engagement and Leadership.
 Additional information about Registered Student Organization can be found on the Club and Club Recognition page of the Amherst Association of Students website.